Travel insurance for Thailand can be expensive.

 That's why before my latest trip to Thailand I took a motorcycle class at home in Denver, Colorado.
 I got my motorcycle endorsement and then applied for an International Driver's Permit, which makes me legal to drive here in Thailand.

-And that's one of the reasons I chose World Nomads: because I am properly licensed and always wear a helmet, their insurance for Thailand will cover me for riding a scooter (for medical coverage).
+And that's one of the reasons I chose World Nomads: because I am properly licensed and always wear a helmet, their insurance allows riding a scooter (for medical coverage, if properly licensed).

 Other Risks in Thailand

-Thailand is a reasonably safe place to travel, but there are still some risks that warrant consideration when deciding whether to buy travel insurance for Thailand:
+Thailand is a reasonably safe place to travel, but there are still some risks that warrant consideration when deciding whether to get covered:

 Thailand's Medical System